When I got my first real desk job out of college I had one of three things for lunch every day for what felt like forever:

 Start by making the Greek Yogurt Poppy Seed Dressing, which is a cinch to stir together.
-Combine a 5oz container plain Greek (not regular) yogurt (I used Chobani,) with 2 Tablespoons apple cider vinegar, 1 Tablespoon honey, 1 Tablespoon minced shallot, 1/2 teaspoon poppy seeds, and lots of salt and pepper in a bowl then stir until smooth.
+Combine plain Greek (not regular) yogurt with apple cider vinegar, honey, minced shallot, poppy seeds, salt, and pepper in a bowl then stir until smooth.

 Scoop 2-3 Tablespoons dressing into the bottom of 4, 32oz mason jars with lids then top with chopped celery and apples.
 You can find mason jars everywhere from the grocery store to the hardware store, or you can order them online.

 Next layer in chopped chicken that’s been seasoned with garlic salt and pepper then sauteed and cooled completely (or use leftover chicken to make these jars even easier!) followed by sliced almonds, dried cranberries, and chopped green onions.
-I love this combination of sweet, savory, crunchy, and chewy – keeps things interesting, you know?
+I love this combination of sweet, savory, crunchy, and chewy.

 free email bonus!